This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 Live and learn!
 Why am I posting this recipe, because it is really good enchilada sauce!!
 I was a bit apprehensive at first that it would be too spicy for this chica blanca, but I was really happy with the results.
 It is quite thick, with tons of flavor.
 This sauce will not disappear into your enchiladas!!
 Speaking of enchiladas.

 How to make Red Chile Enchilada Sauce

-Let’s start by purchasing 10 to 12 New Mexico dried chiles at the grocery store, LOL.
-Place them on a baking sheet, and bake them in a preheated 400 degree oven for 3 to 4 minutes, until fragrant…..
+Place 10 to 12 New Mexico dried chiles on a baking sheet.
+Bake in a preheated 400 degree oven for 3 to 4 minutes, until fragrant.

 Keep warm until ready to use, or allow to cool and store in a sealed container in the refrigerator for up to a week.
 Feel free to add additional liquid if you feel it is too thick for your recipe.

 - Shredded Beef Enchiladas